Nityam4678/Finance-Dashboard-UI/README.md

 npm run dev
 ```

-Open [https://finance-dashboard-ui-beta-virid.vercel.app](Live Dashboard) in your browser.
+Open the [Live Dashboard](https://finance-dashboard-ui-beta-virid.vercel.app) in your browser.

 ### Build for Production